shanefagan/linux-packaging/README.md

 3. Amazing for services when using tools like docker-compose, cloud services like ESR, Azure App Service, Kubernetes...etc.
 4. With python it's fairly amazing because you can setup your libraries in the container and run it just with the REPL and have an amazing commandline interface for your app for free
 5. Since updates are handled by tag, you have complete control over when/if you update
+6. Ability to either pin or do automatic updates

 ### Disadvantages